bajzarpa/ckeditor-accordion/readme.md

     });

 ### Settings for the CSS
-This plug in is css driven mostly, so you need to apply a basic setup for the accordion
+This plugin is css driven mostly, so you need to apply a basic setup for the accordion

     .collapse-panel {
       display: block;